 Mr Reston graduated with a double first in English Language and Literature from Balliol College Oxford in 1996, followed by a top Distinction in his Master of Studies degree.
 For seven years he was a Fellow of All Souls College, where he researched and taught English Literature and completed a doctoral thesis on Henry James.
 His areas of special interest include late-nineteenth-century fiction, fiction in general, Shakespeare, Romantic Poetry, Modernism, and American, Russian, French and East Asian Literature.
 He also has a penchant for Science Fiction, Fantasy and Comics.
-Mr Reston is also the Housemaster of Gownboys.

 Mr John Richardson, BA